secretstartups/handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/pty-benefits-australia.md

 #### Superannuation Salary Sacrifice

 Team members in Australia have the option to make concessional super contributions by sacrificing some of their pre-tax pay and arrange to have it paid into their superfund instead.
-The combined total of GitLab and salary sacrificed contributions [must not be more than $27,500](https://www.ato.gov.au/Individuals/Super/In-detail/Growing-your-super/Super-contributions---too-much-can-mean-extra-tax/?page=2#Concessional_contributions_and_contribution_caps) per financial year.
+Effective July 1, 2024 the combined total of GitLab and salary sacrificed contributions [must not be more than $30,000], (https://www.ato.gov.au/Individuals/Super/In-detail/Growing-your-super/Super-contributions---too-much-can-mean-extra-tax/?page=2#Concessional_contributions_and_contribution_caps) per financial year.

 *Salary Sacrifice FAQ*